 “He’s treating her like a brother treating his sister, like we do.”

 Jiro turned to Chun.
 “You know we’re not really siblings, right?
 Let’s knock it off.
-Even if he thinks that way, people would misunderstand his overly protective nature as something else.”
+Even if he thinks that way, people will misunderstand his overly protective nature as something else.”

 “Maybe it’s for the best that she moves out then.”